NVIDIA/NeMo-Aligner/docs/user-guide/steerlm.rst

          model.regression.num_attributes=9

-If you are interested in following the approach from HelpSteer2-Preference work, please do the below instead.
+If you are interested in replicating Reward Modelling training in HelpSteer2-Preference, please do the below instead.

 .. code-block:: bash